Car Buying Guide

 Incidentally, the reason you're looking for cars $800 under your Available Cash figure is to leave room in your budget for dealer profit, taxes and the like.

 When you buy a used car, where you shop isn't nearly as important as how carefully you shop.
-Look in the newspaper.
+Look at multiple websites online.
 Look on used car and new car lots.

 Quick FoolProof Tip: Don't shop on rainy days